Vicente Fernández, legendary Mexican singer, dead at 81

 "It was an honor and a great pride sharing with all of you a great music career.
 Thank you for always cheering and singing." the Instagram post read.

 In August, it was reported the singer was hospitalized in an intensive care unit after suffering a bad fall.
-Fernandez had underwent spinal surgery in Gaudalajara.
-It was said he was on a ventilator.
+Fernandez had spinal surgery in Gaudalajara.
+It was reported that he was on a ventilator.

 Fernandez, who formally retired in 2016, is household name in most Latino homes.
 His career is colored with numerous accomplishments, including winning eight Latin Grammy awards.